phklive/miden-research/src/novel_applications/payment/1-to-n_private_payment.md

 The use cases for 1-to-n payments are diverse, encompassing a wide range of financial operations.
 These include user payments, large-scale corporation payrolls, and document, ticket, and NFT issuance, among others.

 1-to-n payment would enable actors from individual users to large corporations to benefit from a better payment primitive.

-### 1-to-n Payments for Companies

-Historically, companies have struggled with payroll management, especially as they scale.
-As organizations grow to encompass hundreds or thousands of employees, suppliers, and partners, managing numerous payments becomes increasingly complex and expensive.
-Traditional methods, whether manual or automated, often result in time-consuming processes, higher error rates, and significant administrative costs.

-1-to-n payments offer a solution for companies of all sizes.
-Using Miden, businesses can now fulfill **ALL** of their required payments in **ONE SINGLE TRANSACTION**.
-This approach eliminates the need for individual transfers, dramatically reducing processing time, minimizing errors, and cutting transaction costs.

-### Private Payments for Companies

-Private payments are not just essential in human societies, [learn more](./private_payment.md); they are crucial for the functioning of modern businesses.
-While individuals value financial privacy, companies depend on it for their survival and growth in competitive markets.

-Companies rely on private payments for several reasons, which include:

-- Maintaining competitive advantages by keeping financial strategies confidential
-- Protecting intellectual property related to research and development investments
-- Ensuring market stability by preventing unintended reactions to large transactions
-- Payment of employees, suppliers, and partners
-- And many more

-By maintaining privacy in their financial transactions, companies can operate more effectively in competitive business environments.
-This privacy does not exist in current payment systems, nor in the classical banking infrastructure, nor in current blockchains.
-Miden brings a solution to this problem through private transactions.

 ## How Does Miden Enable 1-to-n Payments?